-When researching egg alternatives for a different article I stumbled across an ingredient that’s so versatile and readily available I felt it deserved an article dedicated to it – Introducing Aquafaba!
+When researching egg alternatives for a different article we stumbled across an ingredient that’s so versatile and readily available – Introducing Aquafaba!

 What is Aquafaba?
-If like me you are new to this ingredient I will explain it to you.
-Aquafaba may sound like an exotic ingredient but is essentially the brine you find in a can of cooked beans, usually chick peas.
-And while it may seem like an easily-discarded by product, it's actually a powerful, versatile ingredient that can be used as an easy egg alternative.
+Aquafaba may sound like an exotic ingredient but essentially, it's the brine you find in a can of cooked beans, usually chick peas.
+While it may seem like an easily-discarded by product, it's actually a powerful, versatile ingredient that can be used as an easy egg alternative.
 I know you’re probably wondering how on earth this could possibly taste nice but once whipped with sugar it forms the same consistency of soft and fluffy whipped egg whites.
 Perfect for vegan baking and those of you with egg allergies.

 Top Tip: Use a can of chick peas with less than 0.1% salt so as to not impact the flavour of the bake.